 How Boards should approach their AI journey

 Implementing AI effectively (in keeping with the EU’s legislation) first requires a maturity check.
-This will enable an organisation to define the status quo, identify pitfalls and prioritise areas accordingly.
+This will enable an organization to define the status quo, identify pitfalls and prioritize areas accordingly.

 There are approximately four company maturity levels that have been identified when implementing AI.
-Experimenters, who have successfully completed their first pilot tests; practitioners, who have an AI strategy and have begun actual AI deployment; professionals, where AI is in production and broadly embedded in the organisation, and shapers, where the organisational DNA is transformed, and AI is at the core of the competitive strategy.
+Experimenters, who have successfully completed their first pilot tests; practitioners, who have an AI strategy and have begun actual AI deployment; professionals, where AI is in production and broadly embedded in the organization, and shapers, where the organizational DNA is transformed, and AI is at the core of the competitive strategy.

-Secondly, Board members should act as a role model for the rest of the company.
+Secondly, Board members should act as role models for the rest of the company.
 Bringing clarity to the complexity of AI is very important, as is developing a basic intuitive understanding of AI and its associated skills.
-The strategic direction, priorities, data-driven actions, support of experimentation, and upgrading the board’s competencies around AI should figure prominently in an organisation’s communication and actions.
+The strategic direction, priorities, data-driven actions, support of experimentation, and upgrading the board’s competencies around AI should figure prominently in an organization’s communication and actions.
 This will mitigate misconceptions, fears, and resistance.

-Thirdly, a programmatic approach to the AI strategy is needed, identifying and prioritising use cases before developing the AI solutions.
-Lastly, Board members should guide the organisational change process with proven knowledge and best practices and standards.
+Thirdly, a programmatic approach to the AI strategy is needed, identifying and prioritizing use cases before developing the AI solutions.
+Lastly, Board members should guide the organizational change process with proven knowledge and best practices and standards.

-At the same time, all AI-enabling factors in the company must be upgraded, including data and Machine Learning infrastructure, people and talent, organisation, and governance, and ultimately, suppliers and partners.
+At the same time, all AI-enabling factors in the company must be upgraded, including data and Machine Learning infrastructure, people and talent, organization, and governance, and ultimately, suppliers and partners.